Xiangliu (moon): Orbit

-Based on Hubble images of Gonggong and Xiangliu taken in 2009 and 2010, the discovery team constrained Xiangliu's orbital period to between 20 and 100 days.
-They better determined the orbit with additional Hubble observations in 2017.
-Xiangliu is believed to be tidally locked to Gonggong.
+Based on Hubble Space Telescope images of Gonggong and Xiangliu obtained in 2009 and 2010, the discovery team initially constrained Xiangliu's orbital period to between 20 and 100 days.
+Additional Hubble observations in 2017 allowed the orbit to be determined more accurately.
+Xiangliu is thought to be tidally locked to Gonggong.

-Because the observations of Xiangliu only span a small fraction of Gonggong's orbit around the Sun, (Note: Less than 10 years, compared to Gonggong's orbital period of 554 years.) it is not yet possible to determine whether Xiangliu's orbit is prograde or retrograde.
-Based on a prograde orbit model, Xiangliu orbits Gonggong at a distance of around 24021 km and completes one orbit in 25.22 days.
-(Note: The values in the retrograde model are similar.)
-Using the same prograde orbit model, the discovery team has estimated that its orbit is inclined to the ecliptic by about 83 degrees, implying that Gonggong is being viewed at a nearly pole-on configuration under the assumption that Xiangliu's orbit has a low inclination to Gonggong's equator.
+Because observations of Xiangliu cover only a small portion of Gonggong's orbit around the Sun, it is not yet possible to determine whether Xiangliu's orbit is prograde or retrograde.
+Under a prograde orbital solution, Xiangliu orbits Gonggong at an average distance of about 24021 km and completes one orbit every 25.22 days.
+The same model indicates that its orbit is inclined by about 83 degrees to the ecliptic, suggesting that Gonggong is viewed nearly pole-on, assuming Xiangliu's orbit is only slightly inclined to Gonggong's equator.

-The orbit of Xiangliu is highly eccentric.
-The value of 0.29 is thought to have been caused by either an intrinsically eccentric orbit or by slow tidal evolution, in which the time for its orbit to circularize is comparable to the age of the Solar System.
-It may have also resulted from the Kozai mechanism, driven by perturbations either from the Sun's tidal forces, or from higher order terms in the gravitational potential of Gonggong due to its oblate shape.
-The orbital dynamics are thought to be similar to that of Quaoar's satellite, Weywot, which has a moderate eccentricity of about 0.14.
+Xiangliu's orbit is highly eccentric, with an eccentricity of about 0.29.
+This may reflect an initially eccentric orbit or the effects of slow tidal evolution, in which the timescale for orbital circularization is comparable to the age of the Solar System.
+Another possible explanation is the Kozai mechanism, driven either by solar tidal perturbations or by higher-order variations in Gonggong's gravitational potential caused by its oblate shape.

+Animated time lapse of Xiangliu (circled) orbiting Gonggong in Hubble Space Telescope images from 2009 to 2019.

+Same as left animation, but the images are reshuffled to show Xiangliu's orbital direction more clearly.
+A cyan dashed ellipse is overlaid to show Xiangliu's orbital path.

 Physical characteristics

-The minimum possible diameter of Xiangliu, corresponding to an albedo of 1, is 36 km.
-In order for Xiangliu's orbit to remain eccentric over a timescale comparable to the age of the Solar System, it must be less than 100 km in diameter, corresponding to an albedo greater than 0.2.
-(Note: The estimated maximum 100-km diameter corresponds to an albedo of 0.2.)
-At discovery, the diameter of Xiangliu was initially estimated at 237 km, under the assumption that the albedos of Xiangliu and Gonggong were equal.
-Photometric measurements in 2017 showed that Xiangliu is far less red than Gonggong.
-The color difference of Δ_{V–I}=0.43±0.17 between Gonggong (V–I=1.65±0.03) and Xiangliu (V–I=1.22±0.17) is among the greatest among all known binary trans-Neptunian objects.
-This large color difference is atypical for trans-Neptunian binary systems: the components of most trans-Neptunian binaries display little color variation.
+To preserve its orbital eccentricity over a timescale comparable to the age of the Solar System, Xiangliu is estimated to be less than 100 km in diameter, corresponding to an albedo greater than 0.2.
+At the time of its discovery, its diameter was estimated to be 237 km, based on the assumption that it had the same albedo as Gonggong.

+Observations by the Hubble Space Telescope in 2017 showed that Xiangliu is 4.59 magnitudes fainter than Gonggong, corresponding to an estimated absolute magnitude of 6.93±0.15, based on Gonggong's estimated absolute magnitude of 2.34.
+Photometric measurements obtained the same year also showed that Xiangliu is significantly less red than Gonggong.
+The measured color difference, Δ_{V–I}=0.43±0.17, between Gonggong (V–I=1.65±0.03) and Xiangliu (V–I=1.22±0.17) is among the largest color differences observed for any known trans-Neptunian satellite.
+This pronounced color difference is unusual, as most trans-Neptunian satellites have colors similar to those of their parent bodies.